Travelling to Italy from abroad - COVID19

 - Declare the Countries visited or transited through in the last 14 days before entering Italy and the reasons for travelling;

-- Present to the carrier on boarding, and to any other control authority, a negative molecular or antigen swab test results taken within 72 hours before entering the Country;
+- Present to the carrier on boarding, and to any other control authority, a negative molecular or antigen swab test result taken within 72 hours before entering the Country;

 - Accept to take a molecular or antigen swab test on arrival at the airport, port or border crossing, where possible, or within 48 hours from entering the Country at their local health authority.
 Travellers entering Italy with a flight from Brazil must take a swab test on arrival at the airport;

-Further details to the above-mentioned provisions can be found here
+Further details and exceptions to the above mentioned provisions can be found here

 For any support requests, doubts or additional information please contact [email protected]